 How to Use Grammarly App for Word’s Editor to Check Grammar Mistakes

-Installing Grammarly for Word will add a new option on the far right-hand side.
+Installing Grammarly in Word will add a new option on the far right-hand side.
 Look for it in between “Help” and the search feature.
 You can also click on the “Open Grammarly” option a little further out to the right.

-The grammar-checking options will be off by default.
+The grammar checking options will be off by default.
 So after opening Grammarly on Word, you can click on each individual attribute to fire it up and start proofing your content.